10 Ways to Boost Email Conversion Rate

 Also, analyze the results of these tests.
 To increase conversion, you need to understand which emails work best.
 Therefore, we constantly analyze the performance of newsletters.
 Not only do we look at OR and CTR but also analyze what materials are more popular, at what time emails get opened more often.

 And please remember there is no average email conversion rate as it all depends on your industry.

 Some marketers believe that plain-text emails are a complete alternative to newsletters with photos because they are perceived not as advertising, but as a simple and honest email from a friend.
 They suppose plain-text newsletters increase email marketing conversion rates.
 But messages with graphic content continue to dominate because the brain processes visual information 60 thousand times faster than text, and viewing photos is more comfortable than reading.

 Add GIFs, videos, build AMP elements, set backgrounds to make your emails more lively.

 9. Work on the text

 May your email texts be emotional, and compelling.

 When raising money for charity — appeal to compassion, when launching a new product — appeal to the desire of being unique, etc.

-Check your text for errors.
-Use special services to avoid spelling, punctuation, stylistic, and other errors in the newsletters.
+Proofread your texts to avoid spelling, punctuation, stylistic, and other errors in the newsletters.

 This is probably the most powerful way to increase email conversion.